VaniaTominc/GA-Project-04/README.md

 In the beginning, I decided to use pure CSS for my website.
 I wanted to test my knowledge of CSS in practice, but also because I found excellent documentation for many things I wanted to implement in my project, including how to open burger icon with only CSS.
 My other reason for using pure CSS was because, in Project 2 and Project 3, I had many issues with different CSS frameworks, like Bulma or React Semantic UI.
 While they are brilliant tools for people who are not fond of pure CSS, they can cause problems for people who love pure CSS and like to experiment.
 Bulma and React Semantic UI are simply too limited when it comes to customization.

 My initial plan worked well at first.
 After reading the additional documentation, I did build my search bar modal and my carousel in FilteredCategories.js, among other things.
 I also tried to make the website as responsive as possible.
-However, as I ran out of time and my CSS suddenly stopped working the night before the deadline, I decided to use React Bootstrap in an emergency.
+However, as I ran out of time and my CSS suddenly stopped working the night before the deadline, I decided to use React Bootstrap instead.
 On the one hand, God sends, in contrast, bigger headaches.
 Due to the similar naming of larger classes, Bootstrap and my customized CSS crashed badly.
 Some of my components became unusable, like Search Bar or my carousel, others completely changed their appearance.
 However, since the water was running down my throat, and I am headstrong by nature, there was no other way to bite late into the night and try to solve everything I could.
 To a large extent, I also managed to do that.
-Therefore, I do not regret my choice to use it at the last minute.
-And I definitely plan to use it in my future projects.
+Therefore, I do not regret my choice to use it at the last minute and I definitely plan to use it in my future projects.

 + ### Project walkthrough

-**ADD GIFS**

 #### ➡️  Home page & Search bar